-The University Scholar Series is co-sponsored by the Office of the Provost, the University Library, the Spartan Bookstore, Faculty Affairs and Graduate Studies & Research.
-Hosted by Interim Provost Joan Ficke, this series provides a unique opportunity for showcasing the important research and scholarly activities of SJSU faculty members.
+The University Scholar Series is co-sponsored by the Office of the Provost, the University Library, Division of Research and Innovation and the Spartan Bookstore.
+Hosted by Provost Vincent J. Del Casino, Jr., this series provides a unique opportunity for showcasing the important research and scholarly activities of SJSU faculty members.
 During each semester there are typically three speakers.
 The presentations included here date from the Fall 2010 semester to the present.

 All students, faculty, and staff members are invited to attend these events.
 Members of the public are welcome as well.

 If you would like additional information, please contact Lesley Seacrist in the University Library at 808-2431.